 How Call Tracking Helps in Marketing Analytics

 No matter what industry you’re in, chances are your business receives phone calls of some sort.
-Even online-only businesses typically include a phone number to help smooth the conversion process for prospects that prefer a human voice and live assistance.
+Even online-only businesses typically include a phone number to help smooth the conversion process for prospects who prefer a human voice and live assistance.
 That adds up.
 Calls to businesses from mobile devices alone have grown more than 110 percent since 2014, according to BIA.

 The thing is, all those calls can come from different sources.
 You may have inbound phone calls triggered by your Google ads, organic search, social media, offline sources such as radio or billboards, and more.
 Plus, the channel someone starts on may not be the channel that converts them.